haruka-takagi-datascience/haruka-takagi-datascience.github.io/README.md

 <br />
 <br />
 [9.
 Static Data Visualization: Visualizing Bicycle Theft in Toronto](https://haruka-takagi-datascience.github.io/data_vis_1)<br />
 In this project we will be investigating Toronto bicycle theft crimes with statis data visualization techniques using R. We investigate the seasonality and time patterns of bicycle thefts in Toronto.
-We also identify neighborhoods with the most bicycle theft cases.
+We also identify neighborhoods with the most bicycle theft cases.<br />
 <br />
 **Subject Areas**: Data analysis, Data visualization, R, Data cleaning <br />
 <br />